nonconorg/sponsor.noncon.org/src/pages/index.md

 (as of 27.02.20)

-* current applications to attend: 60
+* current applications to attend: 80
-* current number of confirmed speakers: 18
+* current number of confirmed speakers: 33
-* sponsor applications: 10
+* finacial sponsors: 5
-* community partners: 17
+* community partners: 25
 * media partners: 1

 Extrapolated expected attendance: 300